kotori-y/Scopy/doc/user_guide.rst

 Molecular Pretreater
 ---------------------
+The check and preparation for molecular structures is the necessary prerequisite for subsequent data analysis, especially for molecular resources downloaded from web sources.
+Considering its importance, the Scopy library provides scopy.pretreat.pretreat module to realize molecular preparation.

-The :mod:`scopy.pretreat` can pretreat the molecular structure.
-The :mod:`scopy.pretreat` proivdes the following functions:
+The :mod:`scopy.pretreat.pretreat` proivdes the following functions:

 - Normalization of functional groups to a consistent format.
 - Recombination of separated charges.